barriosjorge/gmt_docs/src/release_notes/release_1/notes.rst

     - New implementation of Data I/O and Connector strategy
     - Added timeout option to grs get, set and inspect commands
     - Added monitoring of computing resources, such as CPU and memory
-    - Major CPU and memory performance optimizations
+    - CPU and memory performance optimizations
     - Updated model definition and implementation of Enum data types
     - Updated control_mode_sv state machine implementation
-    - Fixed OpStateFSM, AlarmFSM and FaultFSM model representation to match current implementation
+    - Updated OpStateFSM, AlarmFSM and FaultFSM model representation to match current implementation
     - Added performance metrics for Component Behaviors (step execution average, jitter, etc)
     - Added Query API to service adapters